JoshiSneh/Battery-Cell-Data-Visualization/README.md

 Capacity Data: Sheet no: 4, Column No: 8
 Temperature Data: Sheet no: 6, Column No: 5
 Time Data: Sheet no: 4, Column No: 11

+- Code for extracting is mentioned in `create_csv_file.ipynmb` file

 ## Installation